jakkra/ZSWatch/README.md

 - [Building instructions in Wiki](https://github.com/jakkra/ZSWatch/wiki/Case,-3D-printing-and-assembling)
 - Dock casing

-**I'll also build a few initial kits** (assembled) for those who don't want or can build ZSWatch themselves.
-In addition to the assembled ZSWatch and dock you will get the following compared to if you build it yourself:

-- **A magnetic dock connector and cable**.
-I got custom-ordered cables to fit the needs of ZSWatch
-- **Dock with onboard SEGGER J-Link OB debugger**, which means you won't need an external debugger for ZSWatch development and flashing
-- **Possibly CNC:ed casing in Stainless steel**

-If you are interested in a kit or want to get notified when the missing parts above are resolved, fill in your **[mail here (Google form)](https://forms.gle/G48Sm5zDe9aCaYtT9)** and I'll send a reminder when it's ready.
+If you are interested in a kit or want to get notified when the missing parts above are resolved, fill in your **[mail here](https://zswatch.dev/)** and we'll send a reminder when it's ready.

 **Or** if you want to get notified for releases and when the missing parts are finished simply press the `Watch` button (next to Fork and Star) -> `Custom` -> `Releases` and you will see in your feed when it's officially released.